filecoin-project/lotus-docs/content/en/lotus/getting-started/what-is-lotus/index.md

 **Filecoin** is a protocol.
 That means that it's a collection of rules and processes that computers need to follow to be part of the network.
 If a computer does not follow the rules, then they are ignored by the rest of the computers on the network.

-You might of heard of HTTP before; it's the thing right at the start of a website link:
+You might have heard of HTTP before; it's the thing right at the start of a website link:

 ```plaintext
 http://example.com